Costa Rica Digital Nomad Visa Guide (2024)

 • Proof that you have sufficient funds to finance your trip to Costa Rica.

 Of course, although it gives you plenty of time to explore, the tourist visa doesn’t really allow digital nomads to make Costa Rica their home base.
-What’s more, it also doesn’t allow you to legally work there.
+What’s more, it also doesn’t allow them to legally work there.

 So, let’s explore some other options, shall we?